 Each participating site shall develop and implement a QAPjP that demonstrates compliance with and implementation of WIPP TRU waste characterization requirements and the applicable requirements of the WIPP Hazardous Waste Facility Permit and its associated Waste Analysis Plan.
 These QAPjPs shall include or reference the appropriate management and technical criteria of the Program, as well as qualitative or quantitative criteria for determining that Program activities are being satisfactorily performed.
 QAPjPs shall identify the organizations and positions responsible for their implementation.
 The QAPjPs shall also reference site-specific documentation that details how each of the required elements of the Program will be performed.
-QAPjPs and subsequent revisions must be reviewed for concurrence by the site project manager, site project QA manager, the cognizant DOE site office, the CBFO OD NTP and the CBFO QA Manager.
+QAPjPs and subsequent revisions must be reviewed for concurrence by the Site Project Manager, Site Project QA Officer, the cognizant DOE Field Officer, the CBFO NTP AM and the CBFO QA Manager.